OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/01-servo-dimming-led.md

 In `omegaPwm.py`, you'll notice the servo frequency was set to 1000 Hz.
 This is to ensure the LED doesn't flicker no matter what duty cycle we set the channel to output.
 This is done in the class' constructor function by passing `PWM_FREQUENCY` as the 2nd argument.
 For each channel, we can change the duty cycle on the fly by calling `setupDriver()` and sending in the channel, and the duty cycle (recall that this is between 0% and 100%).
 By changing the duty cycle, we change the average voltage sent to the LED connected to the channel - this is how the LEDs dim and brighten.

 Instantiating an `OmegaPwm` object requires a channel number and frequency.
 Note that if you change the frequency of one channel (through initialization or `setFrequency()`), you change it for **all** channels.
-This is because the PWM expansion only has one oscillator shared between all the outputs.
+This is because the PWM Expansion only has one oscillator shared between all the outputs.

 ##### Initializing the PWM Expansion